 Throughout the year, we usually take the time to tidy our cupboards, closets, dressers, drawers and more.
 The mess has to be tackled at some point!
-Since spring is long gone, why don’t we all agree to designate summer as computer cleaning season?
+With spring cleaning almost here, remember to factor in your computer cleaning too!
 We’re talking inside (in the digital sense, of course) and out, including both those cluttered files and that physical grime.
+(Don’t forget to do the same with your phone!
+Learn how here.)

 Cleaning Inside Your Computer